aws-solutions-library-samples/guidance-for-creating-a-customized-coding-companion-with-amazon-q-developer/README.md

 ### AWS CDK bootstrap

 This Guidance uses AWS CDK.
-Bootstrapping is the process of provisioning resources for the AWS CDK before you can deploy AWS CDK apps into an AWS environment.
-(An AWS environment is a combination of an AWS account and Region).
+Bootstrapping is the process of provisioning resources for the AWS CDK before you can deploy AWS CDK apps into an AWS environment (an AWS environment is a combination of an AWS account and Region).
 If you are using AWS CDK for the first time in an AWS environment, please run the following bootstrapping command:

 ```cdk bootstrap aws://ACCOUNT-NUMBER/REGION```